CharlesCNorton/vilma/README.md

 ## License

 ViLMA is licensed under the MIT License.
-For more details, see the [LICENSE](./LICENSE) file.

 ## Contributing

 We welcome contributions from the community!
-Please refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for guidelines on how to contribute to the project.

-## Contact

-For support or inquiries, please contact [Your Name] at [your.email@example.com].
+Fork, Pull and Share!

 ---